 Having sex frequently around the time of ovulation is your best bet at getting pregnant because this is the time of the month when a mature egg is able to be fertilized.
 The fertile window typically begins a few days leading up to ovulation and can last twenty-four hours after ovulation.
 In a healthy woman with an average twenty-eight-day cycle, ovulation usually occurs at day fourteen of the cycle.
 You can track your cycle with various smartphone apps to predict ovulation (such as Clue or Moody App).
 There are also home urine tests that can predict ovulation by testing progesterone levels (we keep it simple with Clearblue).
 You may be able to recognize the signs that you are ovulating: having more interest in sex or a change in your vaginal discharge.

 What Are the Phases of the Menstrual Cycle?

-The menstrual cycle lasts between twenty-four and thirty-eight days and may vary from cycle to cycle.
+The menstrual cycle lasts between 24 and 38 days and may vary from cycle to cycle.
 It starts on the first day of your period and ends when your next period begins.
 It can be thought of as three distinct events: preovulation, ovulation, and postovulation.